YuehWenn/HSR-Fix/HSRLoader/README.md

 Note: don't put HSRStarter.exe in the same location of StarRail.exe,or it cannot work.

+Note: don't put HSRStarter.exe in the game's any directory,ACE will lock your HSRStarter.exe's privilige so it cannot work,just put it on desktop will be the easiest way.

 # Troubleshoots
 If you missing ucrtbased.dll and vcruntime140d.dll,you need to get them in dll folder,and put them with your HSRStarter.exe